LinkedIn for Business: Optimizing Your Company Profile — Part 1

 Remember, people who follow your company are likely subscribing to your status updates and may even have a digest that is delivered to them into their email boxes.

 But don’t stop with content from your site or blog.
-Experiment with different types of status updates — text only, images and videos — just like you might in your Facebook community.
+Experiment with different types of status updates — text only, videos, photos, or links — just like you might in your Facebook community.
 The cool thing about LinkedIn is, you can see detailed information about who your followers are.
 Select the follower count button and dig into the types of people who are following you.

 Along with the engagement data LinkedIn provides on your live updates, you can use the type of audience you have to drive the message (note: you can access more info about this in your page stats in LinkedIn, too).
 Here’s an example of the engagement stats LinkedIn provides: